levi2234/AMUSEproject/README.md

 - _create_planet_and_atmosphere.py_ - This file creates a planet and an atmosphere for the rocky planet simulation.
 It uses the aforementioned files to create a planet and an atmosphere in such a way that they are coupled.
 This function is used in the _run_simulation_rocky.py_ file to create the planet and the atmosphere.

 - _create_planet.py_ - This file creates a planet for the gas giant simulation.
-It uses pregenerated MESA models to create a planet.
-This function is used in the _run_simulation_gas.py_ file to create the planet.
+It uses MESA to create an interior structure for a gas giant planet.
+The resulting file _simulation_tools/profiles/jupiter_like_planet_structure.pkl_ is already present, so it's not necessary to run this file again.

 - _inject_energy.py_ - This file injects energy into the atmosphere of the gas planet simulation given a certain energy.
 This function is used in the _run_simulation_gas.py_ file to inject energy into the atmosphere.

 ## 1.7 Post Simulation Analysis
-After running the simulation, the results are stored in the _results_ folder.
+After running the simulation, the results are stored in the _simulation_results_ folder.
 The results are stored in a .hdf5 file.
-From this location all the following analyses will be done.
+From this location, all the following analyses will be done.

 This brings us to the _analyis tools_ folder which contains the following files:

 -  _animation.py_  - This file creates an animation of the simulation.
 The animation is stored alongside the simulation folders in _simulation_results_.
-- AtmosphereProfilePlot.py - This file creates a atmosphere identical to the atmosphere of the rocky planet simulation.
+- _AtmosphereProfilePlot.py_ - This file creates an atmosphere identical to the atmosphere of the rocky planet simulation.
 This atmosphere is then plotted in a density vs radius plot.
 This plot is stored in the _simulation_results_ folder under the velocity its name.
 This plot aims as a check to see if the atmosphere is created correctly.
 - _binding_energy.py_ - This file calculates the binding energy of the atmosphere and the moon.
 The binding energy is calculated for each timestep and stored in a new column in the .hdf5 file of the specific timestep.
-In this column a boolean is stored indicating wether a particle is bound to the moon or not, and similarly for the planet and the atmsophere.
+In this column, a boolean is stored indicating whether a particle is bound to the moon or not, and similarly for the planet and the atmosphere.
 - _collisiondetector.py_ - This file contains the collision detector function.
-This function detects wether the line between two particle locations intersects with a sphere.
-This is used to calculate wether a particle has collided with the moon between or in a timestep.
+This function detects whether the line between two particle locations intersects with a sphere.
+This is used to calculate whether a particle has collided with the moon between or in a timestep.
-- collisionscan.py - This file puts the _collsiondetector.py_ to use and scans the simulation for collisions.
+- _collisionscan.py_ - This file puts the _collsiondetector.py_ to use and scans the simulation for collisions.
 It stores the results in a .csv file in the _simulation_results_ folder under the velocity its name.
 - _collisions_probabalistic.py_ - This file contains a function that checks the number of particles that reach the Hill sphere of the moon and stores their velocities.
 Then, another function computes the probability distribution of those velocities, makes a Gaussian fit and computes the probability of a particle having 0 velocity inside the Hill sphere.
-- _hill_sphere.py_ - Esther fill this please with a discription
+- _hill_sphere.py_ - This file contains functions to calculate the hill sphere of an AMUSE particle and calculates what particles are in the Hill sphere of the moon at a certain timestep.
+Additionally, it calculates the relative velocities and escape velocities of those particles with respect to the moon and planet.
-- ParticleProfileAnim.py - This file creates an animation of the particles in a simulation.
+- _ParticleProfileAnim.py_ - This file creates an animation of the particles in a simulation.
 Changing the parameters in the file allows for different animations.
 The animation returns a videofile showing the density distribution and internal energy distribution of the particles.
 This file is stored in the _simulation_results_ folder under the velocity its name.
 - _plot_system.py_ - This file contains the code to plot a AMUSE particle set.
 It builds on the matplotlib library and is used to plot the system at a given timestep.
 This is mainly for visualisation during the development of the simulation.
+- _make_velocity_plots.py_ - This file makes the final velocity plots that are shown in the report using the simulation results in the folder _simulation_results_.

 ## 1.8 Instruction typical simulation